bureau-of-archieves/simpleshop/readme.md

 * The search framework cannot generate very sophisticated queries especially when there are nested OR and AND expressions.
 * The 5 basic views display the associated type of domain object directly.
 Create a display view for a new view model if other types of query results are to be returned.
 These view models are considered read only.
+* To simplify things each view is independent.
+A view will not use any part of the model object of another view.